Battle of Gazala: Subsequent operations

-Panzerarmee Afrika began Unternehmen Aïda an advance upon Egypt, while the Eighth Army fell back to El Alamein.
+Panzerarmee Afrika began Unternehmen Aïda, an advance upon Egypt, while the Eighth Army fell back to El Alamein.
 Auchinleck decided not to hold Mersa Matruh, choosing to fight a delaying action with X and XIII Corps.
-The Afrika Korps was delayed at the Battle of Mersa Matruh but signal failures led to disorganisation and the X Corps line of retreat along the coast road being cut off.
+The Afrika Korps was delayed at the Battle of Mersa Matruh but signals failures led to disorganisation and the X Corps line of retreat along the coast road being cut off.
 The corps broke out at night to the south and worked its way around the German positions, collided with Axis forces several times and lost more than 6,000 prisoners, forty tanks and a large quantity of supplies.
 Auchinleck had ordered the bulk of the Eighth Army to retire another 160 km to El Alamein, 100 km from Alexandria.
 The retirements brought the Eighth Army closer to its base and the Qattara Depression to the south of El Alamein closed the southern flank.
 The Allied and Axis forces fought the First Battle of El Alamein, the Battle of Alam el Halfa and the Second Battle of El Alamein.
 Operation Agreement, a British landing at Tobruk during the night of 13/14 September, to rescue Allied prisoners, was a failure.